Luxury new 3 bdrm home | 4 beds | 2 baths

 Restoration and repair was no small task as the last tenants before Keith were Alf's Imperial Army.
 Keith says "everything inside had been painted red, white & blue" .

-Twenty years later, current owners, Simone and Joe are proud to restore the increasingly rare heritage building in the city centre and secure it for the future.
+Twenty years later, current owners, Simone and Joe proudly restored the increasingly rare heritage building in the city centre and have secured it for the future.

 “This has been here for 140 years and will continue to be here for another 140 years.” says Simone.